Jodi S. Balsam,

-This basic Sports Law course introduces students to professional sports legal issues, particularly involving the leagues that dominate the American sports scene today: Major League Baseball, the National Football League, the National Basketball Association, the National Hockey League and the Olympics.
-The course will explore, among other areas, antitrust, labor, contract and intellectual property law as each has been applied to the sports industry, examining how Supreme Court and other courts' landmark decisions, as well as public reaction, have affected the evolution of sports law.
+The basic Sports Law course introduces students to professional sports legal issues, particularly involving the leagues that dominate the American sports scene today: Major League Baseball, the National Football League, the National Basketball League, and the National Hockey League.
+In addition, we will cover legal issues involving the Olympics.
+The course will explore the areas of antitrust, labor, contracts, and intellectual property as each has been applied to the sports industry, examining how the Supreme Court and other courts? landmark and recent decisions have affected the evolution of sports law.
 Students will read case law and sports law articles.
-Class will begin with a discussion of significant legal and business developments in sports that occurred in the last week.
+Classes will begin with a discussion of significant legal and business developments in sports that have occurred since the last class session.
 Grading and Method of Evaluation

 Letter grade.
 Final exam.
 In addition, students will be asked to prepare a short (less than 10 page) paper on a designated issue in sports law.